castorini/pyserini/docs/experiments-ltr-msmarco-passage-reranking.md

 ## Building the Index from Scratch

-To build an index from scratch, we need to first preprocess the collection:
+To build an index from scratch, we need to preprocess the collection:

+First, download the MS MACRO passage dataset `collectionandqueries.tar.gz`, per instructions [here](experiments-msmarco-passage.md).

 ```bash
 python scripts/ltr_msmarco/convert_passage.py \